-My best-and only-weapons are my words.
+My best-and only-weapons are my words, Amelia.
 They might have failed me in print, but I don't intend for them to do so in person.
 Just take this to the Times.

 (ELIZABETH hands a folded note to AMELIA before exiting.
-AMELIA opens the note and reads aloud.)
+As she does, AMELIA opens her letter and reads aloud.)